ESBenchmark/ESBench/docs/guide/suites.md

 > [!WARNING]
 > It's not recommended to use `beforeIteration` & `afterIteration` in microbenchmarks because it can spoil the results.

-ESBench provides a set of lifecycle hooks for suites:
+ESBench provides a set of lifecycle hooks for suites.
+If a hook function returns a promise, ESBench waits until the promise resolve before running the benchmark case.

 ```javascript
 import { defineSuite } from "esbench";